Worst to First Jerseys: Washington Capitals

 But other than the “Capitals” being there, it’s the identical jersey to the previous jersey discussed, so all the other good and bad things mentioned there applies here.
 And that’s also why the black stripe is so thick on the jerseys, even when the word is gone.
 Too bad nobody thought they needed to be changed.

 But, the blue jerseys are, obviously, totally different and actually looks similar to the white jerseys.
 That kind of cohesive branding (which should be a given for any team) is enough on its own to place it ahead of the previously discussed jerseys.
 Aside from the white area turning blue and the numbers/name switching from black to white, it’s the identical same jersey to the white ones.
 So again, consistent striping is great (even if it’s a little busy).
 Angled striping, meh.
 It’s not bad but glad that the fad is over.
 The colours are nice but don’t make much sense for the team/region.
 The typeface is weird and doesn’t really work.

 The biggest drawback with these jersey are the “Capitals” on the front.
 Remove those, and you’ve got it made.
-Well, kind of.
-It’s still second last on this list after all.
+It might have even allowed these jerseys to jump a little farther up this list.